 Who Owns the Risk?
 Allocating Measurement Errors in Tenders

-On a major construction project last year, a single miscalculated measurement, off by just a few centimeters on a critical component, led to weeks of rework and an unexpected cost spike of over $250,00.
-No one spotted the error during the tender stage; by the time it surfaced, it was too late to fix it without serious financial pain.
-Situations like these are far more common than most project teams would like to admit, and they raise a tough but necessary question: When measurement mistakes happen, who owns the risk?
+On a major construction project last year, a single miscalculated measurement, off by just a few centimeters on a critical component, led to weeks of rework and an unexpected cost spike of over $250,000.

 Small mistakes at the tender stage often snowball into large-scale cost overruns, legal disputes, or design rework.
-By the time they’re caught, profit margins take a toll, timelines are pushed, and reputations take a hit.
-And that’s why the conversation is shifting.
-Today, professionals are asking if takeoff errors will happen and how to detect and manage them.
-Keep reading to uncover where the real risks lie and how to stay ahead.
+By the time they’re caught, profit margins shrink, timelines slip, and reputations suffer.

 In construction, risks aren't unexpected–they come with every project.
 From weather project delays to material shortages to design errors, projects rarely unfold exactly as planned.
-According to McKinsey, 98% of large construction projects are delivered late and over budget (McKinsey, 2016).
-This is where risk allocation comes in.
-Risk allocation means assigning potential risks to the party best equipped to handle or control them.
+This is where risk allocation in tenders becomes crucial.
+It means assigning potential risks to the party best equipped to handle or control them.

 A Simple Example